Distracted Driver Accident Attorneys

 Distracted Driver Accidents in Los Angeles

-Hundreds of accidents occur every year in Los Angeles because of driver distractions.
-Drivers often pay more attention to their cell phones, radios, children, pets, environmental attractions or passengers than they do the road.
+Hundreds of accidents occur every year in Los Angeles and throughout Southern California because of driver distractions.
+Drivers often pay more attention to their cell phones, children, pets, environmental attractions or passengers than they do the road.
 If you or a loved one has been injured by a distracted driver, you may be entitled to compensation for your injuries.
-You may also be able to collect punitive damages.
-Such damages may discourage that driver from such negligence again.
+You may also be able to collect punitive damages because distracted driving is illegal.
+Such punitive damages may discourage that driver from driving while distracted ever again.

 Statistics indicate that accidents caused by distracted drivers have now surpassed the number of accidents caused by drunk driving.
 Distracted drivers are rapidly becoming the leading cause of automobile accidents in California.
 Involvement in an automobile accident causes the victim more than just physical suffering: lost wages from time taken off of work, lost employment opportunities, and overwhelming medical expenses are obstacles most automobile accident victims face.
 If you or a loved one has been injured by a distracted driver, call our attorneys.
 Our entire team of legal professionals, support staff and investigators will work hard to hold the responsible parties accountable for your injuries and help you recover the compensation you deserve.